 Pragmatic trials are intended to help typical clinicians and typical patients make difficult decisions in typical clinical care settings by maximizing the chance that the trial results will apply to patients who are usually seen in practice (external validity).
 The most important feature of a pragmatic trial is that patients, clinicians, clinical practices, and clinical settings are selected to maximize the applicability of the results to usual practice.
 Trial procedures and requirements must not inconvenience patients with substantial data collection and should impose a minimum of constraints on usual practice by allowing a choice of medication (within the constraints imposed by the purpose of the study) and dosage, providing the freedom to add cointerventions, and doing nothing to maximize adherence to the study protocol.

 The pragmatic trial strategy contrasts with that used for an explanatory trial, the goal of which is to test a hypothesis that the intervention causes a clinical outcome.
 Explanatory trials seek to maximize the probability that the intervention—and not some other factor—causes the study outcome (internal validity).
 Explanatory trials seek to give the intervention the best possible chance to succeed by using experts to deliver it, delivering the intervention to patients who are most likely to respond, and administering the intervention in settings that provide expert after-care.
 Explanatory trials try to prevent any extraneous factors from influencing clinical outcomes, so they exclude patients who might have poor adherence and may intervene to maximize patient and clinician adherence to the study protocol.
 Explanatory trials are structured to avoid downstream events that could affect study outcomes.
-If these events occur at different rates in the different ...
+If these events occur at different rates ...